Simtec-AG/adc-c-decoder/README.md

 decode COM3
 decode COM7 115200
 ```

+ ## Integration

+This software has been developed with the goal to ease its reusability as much as possible.

+The core decoder _adc_rs485_decoder.c_ and _adc_rs485_decoder.h_ has been implemented to run on almost any hardware.
+It only requires to have the C standard librairies _stdint_, _stdbool_ and _stdlib_.
+You can very well take those two files and integrate them in your own code to run on a flight control computer for instance.

  ## Notes

 Compiled with gcc version 10.2.0 (GCC) on windows 10 with mingw64 <http://mingw-w64.org/doku.php>.